Cook County COVID-19 Recovery: Mortgage Assistance Program

 Cook County unveiled two new interactive data dashboards, the Cook County Social Vulnerability Index (SVI) Map and the Medical Examiner COVID-19 Dashboard.
 The SVI Map is an interactive map down to each Census tract with that estimates social vulnerability by several factors as defined by the Centers for Disease Control: poverty, lack of transportation access, language barriers, and other issues.
 This map will help us to predict exactly which communities are most vulnerable to disasters like this pandemic and allow us to use a data-driven approach to target resources.
 We’ve made the dashboards public so that other local governments, policy makers, and social service agencies can make use of this data.
 The SVI Map is available in English and Spanish.

 The COVID-19 Dashboard for Medical Examiner’s Office data presents the public with clear, easy-to-understand information regarding COVID-19 deaths.
 The dashboard shows deaths by location, time, and importantly, race and ethnicity.
-The Medical Examiner COVID-19 Dashboard is currently available in English, and will be available in Spanish soon.
+The Medical Examiner COVID-19 Dashboard is available in English, and Spanish.

 Cook County Financial Relief Package